 The sequel Beast Machines generally fared much better due to the heavily stylized CGI.
 At the same time, light and fire effects tended to cast shadows and behave like solid objects (see the torches carried by the proto-humans in Waspinator's flashback), and there is an infamously lousy shot at the end of the final episode when the reformatted Transformers appear to be sliding across the landscape as they run.

-Transformers Prime, being made close to a decade after the end of Beast Wars fairs a lot better, but still have very clear times when the animators screwed up.
-The best example of this can be found in Darkness Rising: Part 1 in which the Autobot logo on the floor of the Autobot's base was the movie's.
-However, unlike most of the other examples, this was fixed for future airings.
+Transformers Prime, being made close to a decade after the end of Beast Wars fairs a lot better, butit still has some very clear times when the animators screwed up.
+One of the better examples can be found in Darkness Rising: Part 1 in which the Autobot logo on the floor of the Autobot's base was the movie's.
+However, unlike most examples, this was fixed for future airings.
 Bumblebee's eyes and Arcee's pink accents change constantly throughout the series as well.
-Consistancy, what'sthat?

 One Shall Rise Part 2 has Miko being dragged away from the base with very jerky animation and poor lighting.

 The most horrifying goof comes from the S2 episode Orion Pax, Part 2: Deformed Ratchet◊.
 The animators apparently forgot to turn on a couple animation layers, resulting in the Autobots missing random parts of their bodies.
-Among others, Bumblebee lacks his chest-headlights, Arcee is bare-chested (don't worry, unlike a certain other show, this one doesn't show robo-nipples), and Ratchet is missing his face, but his teeth and eyes are still floating there.
+Among others, Bumblebee lacks his chest-headlights, Arcee is bare-chested note but don't worry, unlike a certain other show, this one doesn't show robo-nipples, and Ratchet is missing his face, but his teeth and eyes are still floating there.
 It's a split second thing... thankfully!

 G.I.
 Joe: Renegades has horrible effects to show slow moving falling debris around the start of the Tomax & Xamot episode.
 It's very embarrassing.